 So today, we bring you five sewing pattern ideas that will give you that satisfying feeling of packing something fresh off the sewing machine, while being manageable projects.
 All these patterns are aimed at absolute or confident beginners and if you’re a more experienced sewer, you’ll make them up in just a few hours!

 Who doesn’t need a Toiletries Bag on holiday?
-The satisfaction of having one you’ve made yourself is priceless and is sure to put a smile on your face when you get to your location and start unpacking!Use up some cotton fabric and a regular zip from your stash, or let us send you everything you need in one of our Toiletries Bag Kits.
+The satisfaction of having one you’ve made yourself is priceless and is sure to put a smile on your face when you get to your location and start unpacking!Use up some cotton fabric and a regular zip from your stash to make up this super useful bag!

 We’re taking things up a notch with a sewing pattern for an item you can wear and show off on holiday.
 Our Headscarf is a quick project with a nod to the 1970s.
 Inspired by the ones worn by Monique in the BBC series The Serpent, it’s a handy accessory to style that second-day hair on your trip!
 Featuring long ties and a hidden covered elastic to keep it fitting snugly on your head, this Headscarf is a great addition to any outfit.